Shinwa Kataoka

 Shinwa Kataoka (片岡 信和, Kataoka Shinwa) is a Japanese actor, who began his acting career as Renn Kōsaka/Go-On Blue in the 2008 tokusatsu series Engine Sentai Go-onger.
-He is currently featured in television advertisements for Takara Tomy's children's game Kurohige Kiki Ippatsu (Pop-up Pirate).
+He is currently works as weather forecast presenter for TV Asahi morning news and featured in television advertisements for Takara Tomy's children's game Kurohige Kiki Ippatsu (Pop-up Pirate).